Miccighel/MichaelSoprano/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science, Mathematics and Physics, Cum Laude.
+    - course: PhD in Computer Science, Mathematics and Physics, Cum Laude
       institution: University of Udine, Udine, Italy.
       year: Nov.
 2019 - Jan.
 2023
     - course: Master Degree in Computer Science, 109/110